Reinforcement Unlearning via Group Relative Policy Optimization: Conclusion

 \section{Conclusion}

-In this work, we presented PURGE, a novel framework for targeted LLM unlearning that bridges the gap between preference-based approaches and the recent successes of RLVR.
-By formulating unlearning as a verifiable task and utilizing GRPO, PURGE removes designated facts while rigorously preserving the model’s linguistic capability and downstream utility.
+In this work, we presented PURGE, a novel framework for targeted LLM unlearning that that reframes forgetting as a verifiable optimization problem and leverages GRPO to achieve reliable information removal.
 Our theoretical analysis provides formal guarantees of information suppression and high-probability bounds showing that forgetting generalizes beyond the prompts seen during training, while protecting overall model quality.
-Comprehensive experiments on the RWKU benchmark show, that PURGE outperforms most SoTA methods in fluency, adversarial robustness -- achieving +5.48\% higher fluency scores and a 12.02\% gain in resistance to adversarial attacks -- while preserving more than 98\% of the baseline performance on standard NLP tasks and using up to $\times$46 less tokens per target compared to SoTA approaches.
-In the future, we want to refine the definition of unlearning targets by extracting semantically related concepts directly from the model's embedding space, enabling even more precise, model-aware unlearning.
-We also aim to explore and apply our method to batch unlearning, enabling more realistic and scalable applications of unlearning.
+Empirical results on the RWKU benchmark show that PURGE outperforms most SoTA methods in fluency and adversarial robustness, while using up to $\times$46 fewer tokens per target compared to SoTA approaches.
+Overall, our findings highlight the promise of treating unlearning as a verifiable reinforcement learning problem, offering a scalable, efficient, and theoretically grounded direction for reliable LLM unlearning.
+We believe this paradigm opens new avenues for safe model unlearning, regulatory compliance, and controllable model behavior.